At least 5 injured, including teen after U-Haul truck crashes into SUV on South Side: CPD

 A 15-year-old boy was transported to Comers Children Hospital where he is listed in serious condition.

-The driver of the U-Haul truck was placed into custody by Illinois State Police.
+The driver of the U-Haul truck was taken into custody by Illinois State Police.